amoghsawant17/Excel-Sales_Analytics/README.md

     **2.** Conduct a comprehensive comparison between _[market performance and sales targets](https://github.com/amoghsawant17/Excel-Sales_Analytics/blob/main/Market_Performance_Report.pdf)_

-- **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.
+- **Purpose of sales analytics:** The purpose of sales analytics is to leverage data and analytical tools to gain valuable insights into sales performance, customer behavior, and market trends.

-- **Importance of analyzing sales data:** Identify sales patterns and track key performance indicators (KPIs).
+- **Importance of analyzing sales data:** The insights from analyzing sales data enable businesses to make informed decisions, optimize strategies, enhance revenue, and improve overall operational efficiency in the realm of sales and marketing.

-- **Role of reports:** Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.
+- **Role of reports:** Sales reports provide real-time insights into sales performance, aiding in immediate decision-making and strategy adjustments.
+They track progress toward targets, identify sales trends,  determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries for increased efficiency and revenue.

 ## Finance Report :